• Skip to primary navigation

 1. Choose firm and fresh green apples without any bruises.

-2. This recipe uses 4 green apples and yield 8 cups of drink.
-Approximately one apple yield 2 cups of apple panna.
-That should be the consistency of drink.
+2. This recipe uses four green apples and yields eight cups of drink.
+Approximately one apple yields two cups of apple panna, so that should be the consistency of the drink.

-4. If the green apples are more on sweeter side you might not need to add any sweetener to the drink.
-If the green apple panna is not tangy enough, then increase the quantity of lemon juice.
+4. If your green apples are on the sweeter side, you may not need to add any sweetener to the drink.

-5. Apple Panna stores well for a week in the refrigerator in an airtight container.
+6. Apple panna stores well for a week in the refrigerator in an airtight container.

-6. For a healthier version, I have used crushed/powdered jaggery as it blends easily when pulsed with the Panna.
-But if you have no jaggery on hand, you can substitute it with sugar or coconut sugar or any other preferred sweetener in hand.
+7. For an even healthier version, I use crushed/powdered jaggery which blends easily when pulsed with the panna.
+If you don't have jaggery on hand, you can substitute it with sugar, coconut sugar, or any preferred sweetener you have on hand.

-7. You can also soak and seeded dates.
+8. You can also soak and seed dates.

 Can other variety of apples be used in this recipe?

-Yes, you can use other variety of apples but remember use the tangy ones.
-Sweeter apples wouldn’t bring out the right flavors.
+Yes, you can use other varieties of apples, but remember to use the tangy ones.
+Sweeter apples won't bring out the best flavors in this recipe.

-How to make roasted cumin seeds powder at home?
+How do you make roasted cumin seed powder at home?

 Making roasted cumin powder is very easy.
-Just roast handful of cumin seeds on low heat in a pan.
-Keep stirring and tossing for even browning and brown until you start getting nice aroma and dark brown color.
-Switch off the heat and let them cool down a bit, and then grind them into powder using a spice grinder or dry jar of nutri-bullet.
-Store in a clean and dry jar for later use.
+Just roast a handful of cumin seeds on low heat in a pan.
+Keep stirring and tossing for even browning and brown until you start getting a nice aroma and dark brown color.
+Then turn off the heat, let it cool down a bit, and then grind it into a powder using a spice grinder or a nutri-bullet blender.
+Store roasted cumin seeds in a clean, dry jar for later use.

 Where I can find black rock salt?

-Black rock salt or kala namak is easily available at amazon or if you have any Indian store nearby you can also find it there.
+Black rock salt or kala namak is available on Amazon, or if you have any Indian store nearby, you can also find it there.

-What if I don’t find fresh mint leaves?
+What if I can't find fresh mint leaves?

-Do you know that fresh mint can be easily dried in shades and save for later use when you can’t find the fresh mint or when mint is not in season.
-When in abundance I always dry enough quantity of mint leaves.
-To make dry mint leaves powder sort the leaves and rinse them well.
-Then spread out these leaves on kitchen towel and allow them to dry under shade.
-Don’t dry them under the sun otherwise leaves will turn black.
-To maintain the color of the leaves, leaves should be dried in room or under the shade.
-It will take 3-4 days to entirely dry them.
-Once dry, the leaves will become crisp.
-Rub the dried leaves between your palm to powder them.
-Sieve the powdered mint leaves and store in air tight spice jar for later use.
+Fresh mint can be easily dried and saved for later use when mint is not in season.
+When it is available, I always dry my mint leaves.
+To make dried mint leaves powder, sort the leaves and rinse them well.
+Then spread the leaves on a kitchen towel and allow them to dry somewhere where it is shady.
+Drying the leaves in the sun will cause them to turn black.
+It will take 3-4 days to completely dry the leaves.
+Once they are dry, they will become crisp.
+Rub the dried leaves between your palm to create a powder and then sieve the powdered mint leaves and store in an air tight spice jar for later use.

 Green Apple Panna Delicious Summer Cooler